 - FARMER SUICIDES.

 India is supposed to be an agri-based economy.
 Farmer suicide is rampant across the states.
 While banks are prepared to wrtie off bad loans or re-schedule them (with even more loans) from Corporates, no such mercy is extended to farmers.
-A crop fails, the farmer – usually a peasant with a small piece of land on his name which is mortgaged – faces the sure-fire possibility of losing his land, hisonly life line.
-Already in penury even when the crop yield is average, the bloke goes and kills himself.
+A crop fails, the farmer – usually a peasant with a small piece of land on his name which is mortgaged – faces the sure-fire possibility of losing his land – his only life line.
+Already in penury even when the crop yield was average, the helpless family-man goes and kills himself.
 The figures given by a Modi-apologetic blog is interesting :

 “12.5% of those 135,445 suicides occurred in Tamil Nadu, 11.9% in Maharashtra, 11.0% in West Bengal and 10.5% in Andhra Pradesh.
 Gujarat’s share was 5.2%.
 These are figures for 2012.
 However, even if you drag the series back, you will find that some States account for most suicides and these are Tamil Nadu, West Bengal, Andhra Pradesh, Maharashtra and Karnataka.”.

 So, admittedly, Gujarat, with much less dependence on agriculture than most States listed above it, is sixth in the list of Farmer suicides in a Country of 29 States.
 This is not a laudable figure when you consider that 55% of the large population (112 Million) of Maharashtra is engaged in agriculture while only 27% of the population (60 Million) of Gujarat is engaged in the same occupation.
 If you take the trouble of computing farmer suicide per 100,000 you would actually find that per-capita farmer suicide in Gujarat is greater or at least comparable with that of Tamil Nadu or Maharashtra.